-Acceptable Use Policy Statement of Understanding and Authorization
+Acceptable Use Policy for Students Statement of Understanding and Authorization Electronic Network, Internet and Technology Equipment Access Peru Elementary School District 124

-Each student's parent/guardian must sign the Peru Elementary School District 124 Acceptable Use Policy Statement of Understanding and Authorization as a condition for using the electronic network, Internet and technology equipment throughout the district.
-The signature(s) at the end of this document are legally binding and indicates the signer has read and fully understands the terms and conditions of this policy.
-The failure of any user to follow these policies will result in the loss of privileges, disciplinary action, and/or appropriate legal action.
+On an annual basis, each student's parent/guardian must sign the Peru Elementary School District 124 Acceptable Use Policy Statement of Understanding and Authorization as a condition for using the electronic network, Internet and technology equipment throughout the district.
+The signature(s) are legally binding and indicates the signer has read and fully understands the terms and conditions of this policy.
+I understand that the failure of any user to follow these policies will result in the loss of privileges, disciplinary action, and/or appropriate legal action.